kefranabg/bento-starter/README.md

 ### Step 3 (Optionnal) - CircleCI configuration for continuous integration/deployment

+We've built a CircleCI configuration that will trigger the following actions when you're pushing to your github repository.
+In order :

+* Check that all project files matches the prettier format : `npm run prettier:check`
+* Run the linter : `npm run lint`
+* Run unit tests : `npm run test:unit`
+* Run e2e tests : `npm run test:e2e:headless`
+* Build the project : `npm run build`
+* Check your js bundles sizes : `npm run bundlesize`
+* **Eventually** deploy the built project to firebase hosting if the targeted branch is **master** `npm run firebase:deploy`

 Documentation in progress :memo:

 ### Step 4 (Optionnal) - Bundlesize configuration for bundle size control